overtureLLC/aws_course/milestone_2.md

 	4. None above

 20. A company is planning on developing an application that is going to make use of a DynamoDB table.
 The structure of the table is given below
+Which of the following should be chosen as the partition key to ensure the MOST effective distribution of keys?
+	1. Product ID
+	2. Review ID
+	3. Product Name
+	4. Production Description

 Attribute Name | Type | Description
 -------------- | ---- | -----------